kcri-tz/sans/README.md

   Optional arguments:

-    -k, --kmer    	 Length of k-mers (default: 31, or 10 for --amino)
+    -k, --kmer    	 Length of k-mers (default: 31, or 10 for --amino and --code)

     -t, --top     	 Number of splits in the output list (default: all)